 He noted: ‘We have a treasury team which keeps a very close eye on our loan book.
 It’s looking like a much more stable environment for us to be able to underwrite real estate, and have confidence that we can deliver to our clients.’

-In a further sign of the market upturn, Gibson said: ‘Those of our clients who have room in their portfolio for real estate are becoming active again.
+Gibson said investor appetite for real estate was also increasing.
+‘Those of our clients who have room in their portfolio for real estate are becoming active again.
 There are reasons to feel pretty optimistic about returns going forward.’

 In terms of asset classes, Gibson said that while there were some preferences, CBRE IM’s team were essentially monitoring potential properties on the basis of ‘whether it meets the needs of the occupier’.